 Finally, the backup and recovery policy and procedure should include all relevant definitions to ensure clarity and the ability to execute.
 It should also include revision history, and any changes to the document must be controlled.
 This ensures recoverability in the event of a catastrophe.

-Remember, while you might begin with a backup and restore policy template, it is important to craft any backup policy to meet your organization’s specific needs.
+Remember, while you might begin with a data backup and restoration policy template, it is important to craft any backup policy to meet your organization’s specific needs.

 Druva offers a proven, 100% SaaS platform for backup and data protection across data centers, cloud applications, and endpoints.
 Customers securely back up and recover data with scale and simplicity, only paying for what they use.
 We invite you to watch the video below to learn more about how Druva can satisfy your organization’s backup needs.